 Here on our Training page you will learn how our Radial Keyboard design operates and how to best go about learning how to use our keyboards and App.
 We recommend that you spend the time to look at the following videos, starting with our Demo Video which uses our Android App to explain the principles behind the operation of the Radial Keyboard design.
 These same principles also apply to the operation of our physical keyboards, albeit with some minor differences.You might also have questions which you may find the answer to by looking at our Frequently Asked Questions page (FAQ).
 If you need additional support then you can always submit a question to us by using our Support submission form detailing the exact nature of the query in your message.

 The contents of the Training page explain how best to use the Radial Keyboard.
-The following discussion concentrates on the optimised layout of the design shown in the first graphic below, which is for the US keyboard layout.
-Please note that the optimised layout is currently only available for the English language.
-Most of the content which follows is also applicable to the QWERTY layout when used in preference to the more efficient optimised layout.
+The following discussion concentrates on the optimized layout of the design shown in the first graphic below, which is for the US keyboard layout.
+Please note that the optimized layout is currently only available for the English language.
+Most of the Training content which follows is also applicable to the QWERTY layout when used in preference to the more efficient optimized layout.
 The QWERTY layout is shown in the second graphic below and is the default keyboard layout for the Android app.
-By the time you are finished reading this page, you should have a good understanding of how best to go about learning and using the Optimised Radial Keyboard layout for the English language.
+By the time you are finished reading this page, you should have a good understanding of how best to go about learning and using the Optimized Radial Keyboard layout for the English language.

 English standard Optimized/Efficient layout